- Binance Coin can be bought on many crypto exchanges, not just Binance.

 Step 4: Fund your account

-Transfer funds (NZD) into your account from a bank account, or debit or credit card.
-Depending on the exchange, you may be able to transfer funds using PayPal, Skrill, etc.
+Transfer funds (CAD) into your account from a bank account with Interac e-Transfer, or debit or credit card.
+Depending on the exchange, you may be able to transfer funds using PayPal.

 If you're using debit or credit cards for transferring funds, it’s likely that you will be charged a transaction fee.